 (2) Is a student who is an individual with a disability, for purposes of section 504."

 In Texas, the relevant age range is 14–22 years old.
+For more information, refer to Vocational Rehabilitation Services Manual (VRSM) C-1300: Transition Services for Students and Youth with Disabilities.

-All services included in a Pre-ETS contract must address one of the key categories defined under the Workforce Innovation and Opportunity Act (WIOA) Pre-Employment Transition Services.
+All services included in a Pre-ETS contract must address one of the key categories defined in the Pre-ETS requirements under the Workforce Innovation and Opportunity Act (WIOA).

-As set out in 34 CFR 361.48(a)(2), the five key Pre-ETS required categories are:
+As set out in 34 CFR §361.48(a)(2), the five key Pre-ETS required categories are:

 "(1) job exploration counseling;